kennysuqiu/BankStatementParser/README.md

 # credit_card_openPyXL
-This repository stores the python script to automate the process of obtaining the work payments and expenses used on the credit card for each month
+This repository stores the python script to automate the process of obtaining the work payments and expenses used on the credit card for each month.
-OK OK